Ada and Abere: Veneration of Ògún

-Usage across Yorubaland & neighbouring filial states

 Oyo Empire

+Old flag of the Yoruba people with the traditional Yoruba Interlace (Ìbọ̀) pattern and the Abẹrẹ ceremonial sword.

 One of the most renowned state swords is the Ida-Oranyan (Oranyan's Sword), named after the legendary founder of the Oyo Empire and the Benin Kingdom.

 Whenever a new Alaafin was to be crowned, he was expected to go perform acts of reverence at the grave of Oduduwa and receive benediction.
 He then receives two items from Ife; The Ida Oranyan (Oranyan's consecrated sword of Justice), and the Igba Iwa (Calabash of existence) which are brought over.
 The sword was ceremoniously placed in his hands while the calabash was set before him to choose, but before then, the King-in-making had to swear an oath never to ever attack the territory of the kingdom of Ife.
 Without this being done, the king had no authority to order an execution and hence, no supreme judicial authority.
 In this practice the Sword of Justice symbolised the authority to make judgments over life and death.

-A similar coronation took place whenever the Alaafin sought to give authority to representatives within his empire/realm, he would give a sword of justice to the would be kingling, who would have a direct connection to the throne.
+A similar coronation took place whenever the Alaafin sought to give authority to representatives within his empire/realm, he would give a sword of justice to the would be 'kingling', who would have a direct connection to the throne.

 The swords owned by Chiefs and Baales were rarely displayed except during important festivals or special occasions such as the coronation of an Oba or the installation of a chief.